kahlertfr/depth-aware-motion-deblurring/docs/chapters/blur-basics.rst

 If the blur kernel is known or is assumed to be of a simple form then the deconvolution is referred to as non-blind deconvolution.

 Due to the reason that mathematically there is no inverse operation to convolution some other techniques have to be used to perform a deconvolution.
 One approach is using the **convolution theorem** (see the corresponding chapter) which transforms the problem into the frequency domain where the deconvolution simply becomes a division.
 The Fourier Transformation *F* is used to transform the blurred image *B* and the kernel *k* into the frequency domain.
 The result is the sharp image in the frequency domain *F(I)*.
 To transform it back to the spatial domain the inverse Fourier Transformation is needed.
+The deconvolution in the frequency domain disregarding any noise is expressed in the following equation:

 .. math:: :numbered: